kubernetes/community/contributors/devel/sig-release/cherry-picks.md

 - Have `hub` installed, which is most easily installed via `go get github.com/github/hub` assuming you have a standard golang development environment.
+- A github token which has permissions to create a PR in an upstream branch.

 ## What Kind of PRs are Good for Cherry Picks